 Fancy Hands – virtual assistants

 The not-so-secret secret of digital entrepreneurs.

-Virtual assistants are a great option if you’re looking for someone to delegate tasks to but you don’t want to hire an assistant.
+Virtual assistants are a great option if you’re looking to delegate tasks but you don’t want to hire an assistant.
 “Simply tell us what you need done and we’ll do it for you,” the impressive promise that’s written on their website.